 100 percent of individual contributions to the Campaign go directly to CBF grants and leverage hundreds of thousands in additional funding for this work as well.
 This year’s Campaign will yield more than $2 million in grants to 33 pro bono and legal aid organizations thanks to a number of generous matching contributions from participating firms and companies and additional foundation and government funding the CBF is able to leverage through the Campaign grants process.
 See more details are in the official press release.

-The success of this year’s Campaign will make it possible for pro bono and legal aid organizations to provide critical legal assistance to tens of thousands of low-income and disadvantaged people who rely upon them.
+The success of this year’s Campaign will make it possible for these organizations to provide critical legal assistance to tens of thousands of low-income and disadvantaged people who rely upon them.
 The Campaign grants fund a continuum of services, ranging from web-based information and resources to legal aid hotlines, advice desks and clinics, to extended legal representation and larger impact litigation and advocacy.

 Thanks to the legal community’s generosity and the ongoing success of the Campaign, tens of thousands of low-income and disadvantaged people have been able to get necessary legal assistance, and the justice system continues to work better for everyone.
 Together, we are making our community a fairer and better place for all of us.

 While the 2016 Campaign is coming to a close, it’s not too late to contribute.